-It must be stated that for every hour timetabled at school for Chemistry lessons, students should attempt a similar time as a minimum for home study.
+It must be stated that for every hour timetabled at school for Chemistry lessons, students should attempt a similar time as a minimum for home-study in that same week.
 During the teaching year, Swinburne Senior Secondary College has 220 minutes of scheduled Chemistry lessons per week.
-Students receive 220 minutes of Chemistry learning at school (just under 4 hours) so students should strive for 220 minutes of active home study per week to benefit their Chemistry learning.
+Students receive 220 minutes of Chemistry learning at school (just under 4 hours) so students should strive for 220 minutes of active home-study per week to benefit their Chemistry learning.